adaptyteam/adapty-docs/versioned_docs/version-2.0/profiles-crm.md

 ## Profile record creation

 Adapty creates an internal profile ID for every user.
 However, if you have your own authentication system, [set your own Customer User ID](identifying-users), a unique identifier for each user in your system.
-In this case.
-Adapty will add this ID to the user profile, which will give you several advantages:
+In this case, Adapty will add this ID to the user profile, which will give you several advantages:

 1. All transactions and events will be tied to the same profile.
 2. You can find users by their customer user ID in the [**Profiles**](profiles-crm) section and view their transactions and events.